Hak-Y/catkin_ws_stream/README.md

 Second, Verify whether image topic is subscribed or not.

-Thrid, Turn on stream_client.py in your computer.
+Third, Turn on stream_client.py in your computer.

 It is also run visual studio code, but if you want to use visual studio code, you must use virtual environment.